 Social Security and Welfare: We oppose any effort to privatize or means-test the Social Security program, which has allowed Americans to live out their retirement with dignity.
 The Supplemental Nutrition Assistance (SNAP) program has been a lifeline to millions of families.
 We oppose any effort to decrease funding for, or restrict access to SNAP, and believe that it should be expanded to provide more Americans with greater assistance.
 Nineties-era welfare reform, which block-granted and time-limited cash assistance to at-risk populations, has failed to provide adequate help to those living in extreme poverty and should be reconsidered.

-Taxes: Tax policy in America must be fair and equitable, and must include the commitment to pay responsibly for government obligations and expenses.
+Taxes: Tax policy in America must be fair and equitable and must include the commitment to pay responsibly for government obligations and expenses.
 Disproven economic theories that do not stimulate job growth and only increase income disparity and future deficits must not be the basis for America’s policies.

 Foreign Policy & National Security

 Protecting our allies and security interests abroad is critical to the safety of the United States in a global and interconnected world.
+JDCA welcomes a return to a diplomacy-first, multilateral approach to foreign policy and national security.

 Democracy Promotion: Promoting democratic institutions abroad remains a vital interest of the United States.
 International aid that strengthens civil society and democratic elements in countries that are transitioning to democracy or those that are still ruled by authoritarian regimes must be supported.
-It is legitimate to condition America’s international aid and alliances on the observance of democratic norms.

 Human Trafficking: There are more slaves are in the world today than any other point in human history.
 We are concerned by the global trafficking of women, men, boys and girls in activities connected to labor trafficking and commercial sex acts through force, fraud and coercion.
 We urge the State Department and the entire American domestic and foreign policy establishment to assist in the eradication of all forms of human trafficking.
 All efforts to prevent human trafficking in any government contracts or procurement program must be supported and enforced.

 International Aid: Increased international aid to promote global health and wellness, conflict resolution, disaster relief, democracy promotion and economic development must be supported.
 Military aid to Israel and other allies working to foster global security and democracy must be supported and continued.
+The United States must re-commit its involvement in and support to the World Health Organization (WHO).

 Russia: Russia’s interference in our 2016 presidential election is a threat to the most important institution in the United States — our free and independent elections.
 Russia’s campaign of intimidation and disruption directed against Western countries and their electoral processes must be countered with robust sanctions.
 We urge Congress to hold Russia accountable for its interference in the 2016 elections, as well as its ongoing meddling in our democratic institutions, including through measures to strengthen election security.
 We urge our government and the international community to insist on the territorial integrity of Ukraine, whose sovereignty has been violated, and to defend other former Soviet bloc countries.
 We condemn Russia’s human rights abuses, including its crackdown on LGBT communities.